 “I know a lady who gained a lot of weight from eating sweets every time she felt upset.
 It can happen to anyone.
 The stress hormone “cortisol” instructs your body to produce glucose, which is then stored away by insulin, ultimately generating fat.
 Eating a lot of carbs floods your bloodstream with extra glucose and insulin, and that’s why I often recommend a low-carb diet — as opposed to sweets.
 She could eat unlimited proteins, like fish, poultry, and eggs, whenever she felt stressed and hungry,” says William Yancy, M.D., the program director of the Duke University Diet and Fitness Center in Durham, NC.

-Proper weight loss diet will help you in achieving the desirable fitness goals, click below!
+A proper weight loss diet will help you in achieving the desired fitness goals, click below!

 He further adds,